KeepNaivety3/nazo-tools/Compilation qBittorrent with CMake from source.md

 ln -s /usr/lib/pkgconfig/libtorrent-rasterbar.pc /usr/lib64/pkgconfig/libtorrent-rasterbar.pc
 ```

-Last command was missing and on 64bit systems will fail without it.Here is the error information:
+Last command was missing and on 64bit systems will fail without it.
+Here is the error information:

 ```
 checking for libtorrent... no